Issue No. 39 ·

-" Secrets of Exciting Piano Chords & Piano Chord Progressions!"
+Secrets of Exciting Chords & Chord Progressions: Lesson Thirty-Nine

 Review time!

-We've come to the end of our first 39 weeks together (this series used to be 39 issues long, but I had so much more to share that I increased it to 101 issues) , so it's time to do some review so we can see the entire picture in context.
+We’ve come to the end of our first 39 weeks together, so it’s time to do some review so we can see the entire picture in context.

 The long answer is that chords and progressions contribute to making a musician complete.
 It's great to be able to read music, and we certainly should pursue that goal.
 But if we are lost without music, then we need some music theory understanding to fill in the gaps in our knowledge and understanding.